-Lecturers: prof. Mgr.
-Martin Slobodník, PhD., Mgr.
+Lecturers: Mgr.
 František Paulovič, PhD., Mgr.
 Miloš Procházka, PhD., prof. Mgr.
-Janka Benická, PhD.
+Janka Benická, PhD., Mgr. Ľuboš Gajdoš, PhD.

-Academic year: 2021/2022 University: Comenius University Bratislava Faculty: Faculty of Arts Course ID: Course title: FiF KVŠ/A-boVS-004/15 History of East Asia 2 Educational activities: Type of activities: lecture Number of hours: per week: 2 per level/semester: 28 Form of the course: on-site learning Number of credits: 5 Recommended semester: 4.
-Educational level: I. Prerequisites: Course requirements: Learning outcomes: Upon successful completion of the course, students will have the theoretical and practical knowledge necessary to work with the literature on modern East Asian history.
+FiF.KVŠ/A-boVS-004/15 History of East Asia 2

+Upon successful completion of the course, students will have the theoretical and practical knowledge necessary to work with the literature on modern East Asian history.
 They will gain knowledge of the political, cultural and social history of the region during the specified period.
 Students will also become familiar with professional terminology in the languages of their specialisation (Chinese, Japanese, Korean).

-Class syllabus: 1.
-Modern history of East Asia: chronology 2.
-Primary and secondary sources for the study of East Asian history after 1800 3.
-A chronological survey of political, cultural and social developments in key regions of East Asia (China, Japan, Korea) from 1000 AD to the present 4.
-History of East Asia in the 20th century 1 5.
-History of East Asia in the 20th century 2 6.
-Mutual conflicts between states in East Asia during the 20th century 7.
-Mutual conflicts between states in East Asia during the 20th century 8.
-Modernising tendencies in the 20th century 9.
-21st century: East Asian history as part of global history 1 10.
-21st century: East Asian history as part of global history 2 11.
-Modern East Asian history from a comparative perspective 1 12.
-Modern East Asian history from a comparative perspective 2
+- 1. Modern history of East Asia: chronology - 2.
+Primary and secondary sources for the study of East Asian history after 1800 - 3.
+A chronological survey of political, cultural and social developments in key regions of East Asia (China, Japan, Korea) from 1000 AD to the present - 4.
+History of East Asia in the 20th century 1 - 5.
+History of East Asia in the 20th century 2 - 6.
+Mutual conflicts between states in East Asia during the 20th century - 7.
+Mutual conflicts between states in East Asia during the 20th century - 8.
+Modernising tendencies in the 20th century - 9.
+21st century: East Asian history as part of global history 1 - 10.
+21st century: East Asian history as part of global history 2 - 11.
+Modern East Asian history from a comparative perspective 1 - 12.
+Modern East Asian history from a comparative perspective 2 per week: 2 per level/semester: 28 Form of the course: on-site learning